 The Editorial Board guarantees non-discrimination of authors in gender, age, race, religion, nationality or any other characteristic.

-Expert evaluation of submitted manuscripts is carried out through the single-blind peer-review procedure, which is expected to give doubtless scholarly benefit to the authors.
+Expert evaluation of submitted manuscripts is carried out through the double-blind peer-review procedure, which is expected to give doubtless scholarly benefit to the authors.
 The reviewers are anonymous and do not engage in dialogue with the authors.
 Candidates and Doctors of Historical Sciences and specialists in various fields of archaeology are brought in for this purpose.
+Experts with a potential conflict of interest regarding the author (authors) of the manuscript are not allowed to be reviewers.
+The journal ensures that reviewers’ judgment is objective.
 Two reviewers are selected at meetings of the Editorial Board.
 The reviews are duly recorded by the Editorial Board and made known to the authors.
+An Agreement on assignment of copyright is signed.

 1. Authors are sent confirmation of the fact that their materials have been received by the Editorial Board.
 Usually this is sent by e-mail.